tangaot/spark-exercises/README.md

 # Spark Exercises

-In this exercise you will learn how to implement specific demands using Spark API.
-These Requirements are real demands for an e-commerce website, so we have to get the data ready before we can implement the functionality.
+In this exercise you will learn how to implement specific requirements using Spark API.
+These requirements are real demands for an e-commerce website, so we have to get the data ready before we can implement the functionality.

 ## Explore Data